• Istanbul

 A Bosphorus Cruise in Istanbul

 The thought of a Bosphorus cruise in Istanbul did not fill me with excitement.
 Winter is not the ideal time to be sitting on a boat, shivering with cold.
-However, every Istanbul travel expert recommended it as a “must do activity” so it was on my bucket list.
+However, every Istanbul travel expert recommended the Bosphorus as a “must do tour” to be on my bucket list.

 The problem was the cost.
-Local agents sold tickets priced at fifty Euro or more.
-They promised an elaborate dinner and an evening show but I was on a budget.
-Then while wandering around the fish boats of Galata Bridge, we saw a ferry sign.
+Local Istanbul tour agents sold Bosphorus tour tickets priced at fifty euros or more.
+They promised an elaborate dinner, a stunning sunset view, and a great evening show, but I was on a budget.
+Then one afternoon, while wandering around the fish boats of Galata Bridge, we saw a ferry sign advertising unbelievably cheap Bosphorus cruises.

 bosphorus cruise in Istanbul

-The décor and seating was bland and uncomfortable, the coffee served by the café was vile, and the itinerary listing all major shoreline landmarks blasted loudly over the speakers in Turkish, ensuring I could not understand a word.
+We jumped on board, and after filling with passengers, the ferry slowly backed away from the harbour and bridge and departed on its journey.
+It was a makeshift Bosphorus cruise!
+The decor and seating were bland and uncomfortable, the free coffee served by the café was vile, and the itinerary listing all major shoreline landmarks blasted loudly over the speakers in Turkish, not English ensuring I could not understand a word.

-It started raining and many of my photos were marked with water drops.
-Yet this simple cruise was one of the satisfying excursions I have completed in Istanbul.
-I even adored the mischievous seagulls that followed the boats waiting for customers to throw bread in the air.
+In addition, it started raining, and many of my photos were marked with water drops.
+Yet this simple cruise was one of the satisfying tours I have completed in Istanbul.
+I even enjoyed the mischievous seagulls that followed the boats waiting for customers to throw bread in the air.
+So what changed my opinion?

 Istanbul ferry

 This Bosphorus cruise in Istanbul enhanced my intrigue and obsession with the former capital of the Byzantine and Ottoman empires.
-On the shore banks stand hundreds of ancient and modern landmarks that cannot be ignored by any Istanbul enthusiast.
-We also passed numerous neighbourhoods, all respected by locals for one characteristic or tradition.
+On the Bosphorus shore banks stand different ancient and unique landmarks that cannot be ignored by any Istanbul enthusiast.
+We also passed numerous Istanbul neighbourhoods, all respected by locals for one unique characteristic or tradition.
+For someone who considered herself an expert in Turkish travel, I discovered more on that short cruise than I did on two previous city breaks.
+My shame at ignoring the importance and history of one of Istanbul’s most prominent locations was kept to myself.

 Hekimbasi Salih Efendi Yalisi